last updated: August 30, 2025

 local listed = falselocal scratch = truelocal term_bufnr = vim.api.nvim_create_buf(listed, scratch)vim.api.nvim_set_current_buf(term_bufnr)vim.fn.jobstart("fd", { term = true, })

-regular terminal.
-A new buffer for the terminal buffer works, but I prefer a dedicated window to
+Opening the terminal buffer in the current window works fine, but I prefer a dedicated window to

 local listed = falselocal scratch = truelocal term_bufnr = vim.api.nvim_create_buf(listed, scratch)local editor_height = vim.o.lines - 1local border_height = 2local enter = truevim.api.nvim_open_win(term_bufnr, enter, {relative = "editor",row = editor_height,col = 0,width = vim.o.columns,height = math.floor(editor_height / 2 - border_height),border = "rounded",title = "Fzf term",})vim.fn.jobstart("fd", { term = true, })

-Just like in a regular terminal, we can pipe it:
+Just like in a regular terminal, we can pipe the fd command to fzf:

 -- ... open the windowvim.fn.jobstart("fd | fzf", {term = true,on_exit = function()local force = truevim.api.nvim_win_close(term_winnr, force)end,})vim.cmd "startinsert"